Fast Image-based Neural Relighting with Translucency-Reflection Modeling: Related Work

-\textbf{Subsurface Scattering.} Subsurface scattering refers to light transport inside of a solid substance.
-It happens with some particular types of materials (such as wax, jade, tiny furs or various fruits), and is quite common in the real world.
-Since the light might leave the object surface at a different point from where it enters, surface representations (e.g. various BRDFs) cannot represent this type of light transmission.
-While subsurface scattering can be accurately modeled by volumetric path tracing algorithms~\cite{novak2018monte}, their run time is typically prohibitive in certain applications, despite efforts to accelerate brute-force computation, e.g.~through a shape adaptive learned SSS model~\cite{vicini2019learned} that relies on a conditional variational auto encoder that learns to sample from a distribution of exit points on the object surface.
+\textbf{Subsurface Scattering.} Subsurface scattering refers to light transport inside of a translucent object.
+It is quite common in the real world, being characteristic of many types of materials, such as wax, jade, soap, fruits, skin, to name a few.
+Radiance at any point of the object's surface is not only the result of direct reflection from the light hitting such point, but also many light paths coming from different parts of the object.
+Thus, surface representations (e.g. various BRDFs) cannot represent this type of light transmission.
+While subsurface scattering can be accurately modeled by volumetric path tracing algorithms~\citep{novak2018monte}, their run time is typically prohibitive in certain applications, despite efforts to accelerate brute-force computation, e.g.~through a shape adaptive learned SSS model~\citep{vicini2019learned} that relies on a conditional variational auto encoder that learns to sample from a distribution of exit points on the object surface.
 Some other works have focused on estimating the scattering parameters from images of translucent objects.
-Inverse Transport Networks~\cite{che2020towards} infer the optical properties that control subsurface scattering inside translucent objects of any shape under any illumination.
-They rely on an encoder decoder where the latter is replaced by a physically-based differentiable path tracer, trained with synthetic images.
-Prior to that, another approach based on stochastic gradient descent, combined with Monte Carlo rendering and a material dictionary was capable of estimating the scattering materials, inverting the radiative transfer parameters~\cite{gkioulekas2013inverse}.
-Nevertheless, since volumetric path tracing can be costly, applying a BSSRDF can be a faster alternative~\cite{deng2022reconstructing}.
+Inverse Transport Networks~\citep{che2020towards} infer the optical properties that control subsurface scattering inside translucent objects of any shape under any illumination, using a physically-based differentiable path tracer.
+Another approach based on stochastic gradient descent, combined with Monte Carlo rendering and a material dictionary, was capable of estimating the scattering materials, inverting the radiative transfer parameters~\citep{gkioulekas2013inverse}.
+Nevertheless, since volumetric path tracing can be costly, applying a BSSRDF can be a faster alternative~\citep{deng2022reconstructing}.
 Compared to BRDF-based representations, a higher dimension of inputs (usually 6D for homogeneous materials) is fed to query the outgoing radiance.
 A relighting algorithm can thus seek to optimize the BSSRDF function with the inverse rendering process so that the resulting material can be relit in conventional rendering engines.
 Our work follows a different path - we learn our relighting model in a fully data driven fashion, and learn the cached outgoing radiance for each point using a deep neural network, where we bypass the expensive BSSRDF computation in our optimization iteration.
+We will release high-resolution and large scale light stage dataset with rich lighting effects, such as translucency coupled with specular highlights and translucent shadowing, facilitating future research.